S2E/s2e-old/docs/Plugins/FunctionMonitor.rst

 4. In your handler H, obtain the addresses of the functions you want to monitor.
 E.g., you can parse the symbols of the module, or read the addresses from the configuration file.
 5. Once you have the addresses, register the call handler.
+   Make sure you register it only once, unless you want the handler to be called multiple times consecutively on the same call instruction.
 6. In your call handler, register the return handler, if necessary.

 The following part shows the code that implements the steps explained above.